nikhilsingh1208/invoicegenerator/README.md

 ## Configuration and Customization Guide

-1. config.json
+1. config.json\n
    Update this file to suit your needs.
 Configure your bot token, API key, default channel ID, SMTP details, and invoice settings as required.

-2. emoji.json
+2. emoji.json\n
    Upload the emojis from the `emoji` folder to your Discord bot.
 Copy each emoji’s ID and update the corresponding entries in this JSON file.

-3. Adding New Commands
+3. Adding New Commands\n
    You can add new commands by following the structure of the `ping` command.

-4. Requesting New Features
+4. Requesting New Features\n
    Have ideas or need additional features?
 Submit your suggestions in the **Issues** section, and we’ll consider them for future updates.

 ## Usage